preranabochare/Banking_Complaint_Analysis/README.md

 - A small number of complaint categories account for a large portion of total complaints.
 - Certain companies receive significantly higher complaint volumes.
 - Most Complaints received timely responses from company.
 - Complaint Patterns vary across products and regions.

+## Note:
+The Power BI dashboard file is not included due to GitHub file size limitations.
+Dashboard screenshot are provided for referance.